 Waste Management* is North America’s leading provider of comprehensive waste management environmental services.
 We partner with our customers and the communities we serve to manage and reduce waste at each stage from collection to disposal, while recovering valuable resources and creating clean, renewable energy.
 We serve more than 20 million residential, commercial, industrial and municipal customers through our Collection, Landfill, Transfer, Recycling and Other lines of business.
-About 70% of the waste that we collect is disposed of at our own landfills, or internalized, which allows us to realize higher consolidated margins and stronger operating cash flows.
+Download a PDF of WM 101.

 Collection Revenue Mix

 *Waste Management, Inc. is a holding company, and all operations are conducted by its subsidiaries.
 References to “Waste Management,” “the Company” or “WM” refer to Waste Management, Inc. and its consolidated subsidiaries, unless context provides otherwise.

 Collection operations are our largest revenue driver.
 Collection involves picking up solid waste and recyclables from where they were generated and transporting them to a transfer station, material recovery facility (MRF), or landfill.
 About 70% of the waste that we collect is disposed of at our own landfills, or internalized, which allows us to realize higher consolidated margins and stronger operating cash flows.
 We provide services to commercial, industrial, residential, and municipal customers.
 Overall, about 40% of collection contracts are based on pricing that fluctuates with an index while the remaining 60% periodically increases with market prices.
 Generally, contracts based on an index are municipal contracts or franchise agreements.